 Bread & Roses

 4:30pm to 6:00pm

-The community provides monetary donations and volunteers.
-We currently have 26 different groups from various churches, businesses and fraternal organizations that rotate to help prepare, serve and clean up.
+There is no paid staff.
+Our community provides monetary donations and volunteers.
+Most of the meat is purchased by funds that have been donated.
+We currently have 28 different groups from various churches, businesses, and fraternal organizations that rotate to help prepare, serve and clean up.
 Desserts, salads and milk are just some items that each group provides each week.
-Most of the meat is purchased by funds that have been donated.
+If you have never helped at Bread and Roses, please consider volunteering.
+It is a very rewarding experience and a service that we can all be proud of.